Missouri Knife Law – The Complete Guide (In Plain English)

 Missouri Knife Definitions

-• Knife – the law defines a knife as any bladed hand instrument, dirk, stiletto, or dagger that can cause injury or death by stabbing or cutting.
-It goes further to say that a knife is exclusive to any ordinary pocketknife with four inches or less blade length.
+• Knife: The law categorizes a knife as any bladed hand instrument, dirk, stiletto, or dagger capable of causing injury or death by cutting or stabbing.
+An ordinary pocketknife with a blade length of four inches or less is exempted from this definition.

 Legal Knives in Missouri